RilDev/gh-packages/README.md

 npm i -g gh-packages
 ```

+_Note: It is also possible to use [npx](https://www.freecodecamp.org/news/npm-vs-npx-whats-the-difference/) to install `gh-packages`.
+For more information: [install with npx]_

 ## Usage

 To publish your package to NPM simply run `gh-packages` inside your package's directory: